Leiden Observatory: 1633–1860

 Leiden University established the observatory in 1633; astronomy had been on the curriculum for a long time, and due to possession of a large quadrant built by Rudolph Snellius, Jacobus Golius requested an observatory in which to use it.
 The observatory was one of the first purpose-built observatories in Europe.
 Though Golius used the observatory regularly, no publications came from its use by him.
 It is not known whether Golius had any instrumentation other than Snellius' quadrant at the observatory.

 In 1682 Burchardus de Volder became professor of mathematics at the university and thus took over responsibility for the observatory.
 During his tenure, the observatory was enlarged, including a second turret to house a brass sextant which he purchased, and the rebuilding of the old turret.
 Both turrets had rotating roofs.
 Upon retiring in 1705, de Volder handed over a catalogue of instruments which showed that the observatory owned two other quadrants, a 12-inch telescope, two objectives, and several smaller telescopes.
 For the next two years, Lotharius Zumbach de Coesfeld ran the observatory until his appointment as professor of mathematics in Kassel in 1708.
 Between then and 1717 the observatory went without a director until Willem 's Gravesande was appointed director.
-During his time at the observatory, 's Gravesande purchased a number of new instruments including new telescopes and tools, before his death in 1742.
+During his time at the observatory, Gravesande purchased a number of new instruments including new telescopes and tools, before his death in 1742.

-'s Gravesande's successor was Johan Lulofs who used the observatory to observe Halley's comet in 1759 and solar transits of Mercury (in 1743 and 1753) and Venus (in 1761).
+Gravesande's successor was Johan Lulofs who used the observatory to observe Halley's Comet in 1759 and solar transits of Mercury (in 1743 and 1753) and Venus (in 1761).
 In November 1768 when Lulofs died, Dionysius van de Wijnpersse took over responsibility for the observatory until Pieter Nieuwland became its director in 1793 for a year until he died in 1794.
 For a number of years the curators attempted to find a suitable astronomer to look after the observatory, eventually employing Jan Frederik van Beeck Calkoen in 1799, who left in 1805.

 In 1817 the observatory towers were pulled down and rebuilt.
 Frederik Kaiser was appointed lecturer of astronomy and director of the observatory in 1837, and again renovated the observatory, providing the towers with rotatable roofs with full shutters, and reinforcing the north-western tower.
 Kaiser also acquired a number of new instruments and telescopes with which he made observations including that of comets, planets, and binary stars.

 As a result of the increased interest in astronomy brought about due to Kaiser's popular writings and teachings, a commission was founded in 1853 to fund a new observatory.
 From 1859 to 1909 the Netherlands civil time was set according to the local civil time at the observatory; communicated using the telegraphic network.